Take our PAD Risk Assessment now: TAKE THE QUIZ

 What Causes Tingling in the Legs and Feet?

-There are more reasons for tingling in the legs and feet than you may have suspected.
+There are many reasons why your legs may tingle after exercise.
 Sometimes, the tingling sensation in the legs happens without any additional symptoms.
-In other instances, though, people may experience numbness and tingling in the legs, or pain and tingling in the legs
+In other instances, people may experience numbness in one leg while walking or experience mild discomfort in the legs and feet after a few simple exercises.

-Let’s break down five reasons why you may be experiencing tingling in the legs after exercising.
+Let’s break down five reasons why you may be experiencing tingling legs after exercise.

 Neuropathy is damage or dysfunction to the nerves.
-The condition can cause pain, tingling, weakness, and numbness in the area near the affected nerves.
-Diabetes is the most common reason for neuropathy, but infections, traumatic injuries, and metabolic problems can also cause neuropathy.
+The condition can cause pain, tingling, weakness, and numbness in the area near the affected nerves.¹ Diabetes is the most common reason for neuropathy, but infections, traumatic injuries, cancer treatments, and metabolic problems can also cause neuropathy.

-Charley horse is another name for a muscle spasm, or involuntary muscle contraction.
-These spasms can be painful and may even result in sore, weak muscles.
-People often experience a charley horse in the legs.
+Charley horse is another name for a muscle spasm or involuntary muscle contraction.² These spasms can be painful and may result in sore, weak muscles in the legs.
 Dehydration and irritated nerves can contribute to muscle spasms.
-The same is true of low calcium or potassium levels, which can be a side effect of various medications, like steroids.
+The same is true for low calcium or potassium levels, which can be a side effect of various medications, like steroids.

-Feet naturally swell throughout the day, so choose a pair of walking shoes that come with some wiggle room on all sides of your feet.
-For example, ensure there’s space above your toes and that the shoes are wide enough to fit your feet throughout the day.
-Walking shoes should also come with breathable, soft material on the top to help accommodate your feet as you exercise.
+Feet naturally swell throughout the day, so choose a pair of walking shoes with wiggle room on all sides of your feet.
+Look for shoes with space above your toes.
+The shoes should also be wide enough to fit your feet throughout the day.
+Walking shoes should also come with breathable, soft material on the top to help accommodate your feet as you exercise.³

 If you think the tingling in your feet and legs could be a result of PAD, talk to a knowledgeable vascular doctor as soon as possible.
 You may have an advanced stage of PAD that requires treatment to help open the narrowed arteries, allowing blood to flow more freely to your legs and feet.

 Symptoms of an electrolyte imbalance can include numbness and tingling in the feet, legs, and toes.
-Other symptoms to watch out for are muscle cramps, nausea, an increased heart rate, headaches, and confusion.6
+Other symptoms to watch out for are muscle cramps, nausea, an increased heart rate, headaches, and confusion.5

 How to Treat Tingling Legs After Walking

-At USA Vascular Centers, our vascular doctors can expertly diagnose PAD.
-They can perform an ankle-brachial index test, which compares the blood pressure in your arm and ankle to determine whether or not you have a blockage in your vascular system.
+The first step in treating numbness, pain, and tingling in the legs after walking is to identify what is causing the symptoms.
+At USA Vascular Centers, our vascular specialists can expertly diagnose PAD.
+They can perform an ankle-brachial index test, which compares the blood pressure in your arm and ankle to determine if you have a blockage in your vascular system.

 Schedule a Consultation at USA Vascular Centers